murrayds/literature/MobilityNotes.md

 - students participating in international collaboration are more likely to be mobile during their career
 - A majority of researchers in both universities and non-university settings believed that mobility would benefit a researcher’s career, even by those who have never been mobile.
 T
 - Men are proportionally more likely to be mobile

+### Borjas, G. J. (2009).
+Immigration in High-Skill Labor Markets: The Impact of Foreign Students on the Earnings of Doctorates.
+Science and Engineering Careers in the United States: An Analysis of Markets and Employment, 131–161.

+Borjas (2009)

+**Tags:** Economics; Income; Wages; high-skilled; doctorate; postdoc

+The author examines how the incidence of immigrants over time relate to the wages of hired doctorate holders in the United States.
+Borjas finds that a 10% increase in High-Skilled immigrants correponds to a 3-4% decrease in wages, about half of which seems caused by more soft-money Post-Doc positions.
+The rest is assumed as stemming from a softening labor market.

+### Borjas, G. J., & Doran, K. B. (2015).
+How High-Skill Immigration Affects Science: Evidence from the Collapse of the USSR.
+Innovation Policy and the Economy, 15, 1–25. https://doi.org/10.1086/680058

+Borjas & Doran (2015)

+**Tags:** Economics; Soviet; Mathematics; Productivity; Employment

+Using the collapse of the Soviet Union as a natural experiment, the authors examine the inpacts of the influx of soviet mathematicians into the U.S. labor market.

+They find consistent evidence that American mathematicians did not experience large net beneficial productivity spillovers from the Soviets.
+Instead, American mathematicians voluntarily (and involuntarily) chose to work on different topics in response, and were crowded out from both the labor and publications market.
+Moreover, the total productivity of Mathematics as a field didn't increase, so the "pie" didn't grow.

+### Borjas, G. J., & Doran, K. B. (2015).
+Cognitive Mobility: Labor Market Responses to Supply Shocks in the Space of Ideas.
+Journal of Labor Economics, 33(S1), S109–S145. https://doi.org/10.1086/676659

+Borjas & Doran (2015)

+**Tags:** Cognitive; Soviet; Mathematics

+Using the sudden migration of Soviet Mathematicians as a case study, the authors examine the "cognitive mobility" of U.S. mathematicians.
+They find that the "supply shock" of new Soviet mathematicians lead pre-existing U.S. mathemticians to relocate to topics that didn't have many soviet emigrants.
+Moreover, U.S. Mathematics graduates systematically avoided Soviet-dominated topics for 2 decade period following the Soviet influx.

 ### Box, S., & Barsi, E. (2008).
 The Global Competition for Talent: Mobility of the Highly Skilled.
 OECD.